el-brouk/develop-ui-to-fetch-and-display-contact/README.md

 - LastName
 - Email
 - Home Contact No

-The contact list should be arranged in the alphabetical order by the firstname

 The contact list should be displayed in tabular format as suggested below: